 Very few people look forward to filing their taxes each year, so it's no surprise many of us will put it off as long as possible.
 However, if you’re late filing your taxes, you could face extra tax penalties and interest.
 That means knowing the deadline to file your taxes is important for your wallet.

-You can mail your taxes on April 15 and still be on time as long as the envelope gets postmarked that day.
-But in some years, you might be able to mail your return even later.
+Normally, your taxes are due on April 15 and you can mail your taxes on April 15 and still be on time as long as the envelope gets postmarked that day.
+For the 2020 personal federal tax return due in 2021, the due date is now May 17.
+This is for the federal return only.

 IRS Filing Deadline